arnt/regext-epp-variants/draft-ietf-regext-epp-same-entity.md

 domain prior to the introduction of support for related groups and would be part of a related group if it were allocated now.
 Exempted domains may exist with any registrant at any registrar.
-The exemption stops as soon as at most 1 allocated domain remains within a related group or all allocated domain names belong to the same entity.
+The exemption ends in one of two ways.

+* When there is at most 1 allocated domain remaining at which time the registry MUST block all other labels of the related group until the registrar asserts knowledge of the related group.

+* When the registrar asserts knowledge of the related group and, if present brings all labels in the related group together.

 IDN Table: The combined information about what characters (code points) are available for domain registration as well as the variant